- Help secure interaction with students, faculty and vendors

 “We wanted some protection in case one of our on-prem systems was compromised, as well as the ability to detect whether someone inadvertently sent spam outbound,” said Ratliff.
 “We wanted to protect our email and domain reputation.
 Proofpoint gave us the control over outbound email that we needed.
 We had a longstanding relationship, and knew that they were more than capable of providing reliable service.”

 Proofpoint Secure Email Relay helps the university better manage third-party senders that are sending email on its behalf.
 This gives Ratliff and his team better visibility and control.

-“We have departments on campus that use third-party services for various functions, such as organizing conferences and communicating with alumni groups,” explained Ratliff.
+“We have departments on campus that use third-party services for various functions, such as organising conferences and communicating with alumni groups,” explained Ratliff.
 “The vendors of these services will often send email on behalf of the university from their own mail servers without properly configuring email authentication.
 If those vendors instead make use of our instance of Proofpoint Secure Email Relay, email authentication will automatically be in place.”

 Protecting the University’s Users and Reputation

-Proofpoint Secure Email Relay enables Princeton to regain control of its third-party senders by enabling consolidation and centralized management.
+Proofpoint Secure Email Relay enables Princeton to regain control of its third-party senders by enabling consolidation and centralised management.
 It provides improved visibility by validating third-party senders who are sending emails using its domains.

 “The Proofpoint Secure Email Relay service addresses our need for monitoring and control of outbound mail,” said Ratliff.
-“Other email relaying services assume that the email being sent is authorized and safe.
+“Other email relaying services assume that the email being sent is authorised and safe.
 They perform no security analysis on the messages being sent.
 We needed a solution that would monitor outbound email for malicious content.
 We were pleased to get that capability with Proofpoint.”